NathanDennis1/Modeling-Financial-Portfolios/milestone4/readme.md

 ### Regularization/Shrinkage

 XGBoost incorporates both L1 (Lasso) and L2 (Ridge) Regularization terms in the objective/loss function.
 Similar to other regression techniques such as linear or logistic regression, these regularization parameters help to prevent overfitting by penalizing overly complex models and makes the final ensemble more robust.
 The L1 regularization can push leaf weights to 0, similar to lasso in linear regression and can remove features from the model entirely which can be seen as feature selection.
-In our case, the loss function is the mean squared error.
+L2 can help reduce impact of large weights.
+In our case, the loss function is the mean squared error and is defined below:

 $$
 \begin{align*}